2022

 A collaboration with the Wilhelm Hack Museum in Ludwigshafen.
 On the occasion of ten works by visual artists, all of which show the male view of the (often female) body, we invited 27 female authors to reflect on this view from a female perspective.

-Elke Engelhardt, Annette Hagemann, Birgit Kölgen, Franziska Beyer-Lallauret, Kathrin Niemela, Sigune Schnabel,Monika Littau, Bess Dreyer, Ulrike Bail, Monika Vasik Sophie Reyer, Katharina Dück, Pegah Ahmadi, Johanna Hansen and many others.
+With them are Elke Engelhardt, Annette Hagemann, Birgit Kölgen, Franziska Beyer-Lallauret, Kathrin Niemela, Sigune Schnabel,Monika Littau, Bess Dreyer, Ulrike Bail, Monika Vasik Sophie Reyer, Katharina Dück, Pegah Ahmadi, Johanna Hansen and many others.
 There will be readings in the museum, a soiree at the opening and an app with an audio tour for which some texts have been linguistically staged.